Sir Philip Boteler, 4th Bt.1

 Last Edited=21 Nov 2005

-Sir Philip Boteler, 4th Bt. was born circa 1695.1 He was the son of Sir Philip Boteler, 3rd Bt. and Anne des Bouverie.1 He married Elizabeth Williams, daughter of Thomas Williams, in May 1720 at St. Anne's Church, Blackfriars, London, England.1 He died on 22 January 1772, without surviving issue.1 He was buried at Teston, Kent, England.1 His will was probated in February 1772.1
+Sir Philip Boteler, 4th Bt. was born circa 1695.1 He was the son of Sir Philip Boteler, 3rd Bt. and Anne des Bouverie.1 He married Elizabeth Williams, daughter of Thomas Williams, in May 1720 at St. Anne's Church, Blackfriars, London, EnglandG.1 He died on 22 January 1772, without surviving issue.1 He was buried at Teston, Kent, EnglandG.1 His will was proven (by probate) in February 1772.1

 On his death, his baronetcy became extinct.1